kalu47/RTPS-wifi-camera-/README.md

 ---

-### Reduce CPU Usage
+## Reduce CPU Usage

-If running on older hardware:
+If you're using older hardware:

-- Reduce tile resolution
+- Reduce the tile resolution.
-- Use camera substreams (`stream2`)
+- Switch from `stream1` to the lower-resolution `stream2`.
-- Lower the camera FPS
+- Lower the camera FPS.
+- Reduce the number of simultaneously displayed cameras.

 ---